kontena/kontena/docs/references/kontena-yml-variables.md

 ### Conditionals

+Sometimes it's necessary to add some conditional logic that determine which variables are used or prompted from the user.

 #### `only_if`

-Sometimes it's necessary to add some conditional logic that determine which variables are used or prompted from the user.
+Process the variable or service only when provided conditions are true.

 ##### The most basic syntax: